 I also recommend that you have a similar schedule as if you had to actually commute to work.
 I suggest this because in the event you do have to return to a working environment, it would be much easier for you to adjust back to that schedule.

-If you ask me, distractions are an enemy of time.
+If you ask me, distractions are the enemy of time.
 I may have had a set schedule to get some work done and then comes the Pinterest distractor of the day and I find myself in Pinterest land wasting time.

 Whatever your time zapper is, try to see how best to eliminate it.
 I am not saying that you can’t have a time-out if you need one, but a time-out that was intended for work and productivity can really harm you.